Can Coffee Uptick Your Metabolism and Help You Burn Fat?

 The consumption of caffeine in coffee increases our metabolism and our (resting) calorie consumption.
 It also stimulants the release of fat into the bloodstream, making it available for energy conversion.

 These two factors provide an increased opportunity for losing weight; however, they will not cause you to lose weight alone.
-You must also eat appropriately and get enough exercise so that you burn more calories than you consume.
+You must also eat appropriately (try these natural fat burning foods) and get enough exercise so that you burn more calories than you consume.

 Maximize the opportunity coffee gives you by entering into a negative energy balance.
 In this state, you attempt to burn more calories than you are consuming by either eating less or exercising more, or both - leading to weight loss.